 What is PayPal's policy regarding the sale of real property?

-- Raffles/Lotteries: A website hosting a house raffle/lottery provides its users the opportunity to purchase chances to win a specific house.
+- Raffles or lotteries offering the opportunity to purchase or the chance to win a specific house.

-- Auctions: A website allowing its users to sort through property listings and place a bid on their desired property.
-There are many variations to the winning process, but typically the highest bidder or the individual who comes closest to the value of the house wins.
+- Real estate auctions that allow prospective buyers to sort through property listings and place bids on the property they want.
+There are many variations on what it takes to win.
+Typically, though, the winner is the highest bidder or the person whose bid is closest to the actual value of the house.

-- Tax Lien Certificate Auctions: A website allowing users to place bids on tax lien certificates.
-The certificate represents a lien on a property for the sum of the unpaid taxes.
-The winning bidder will become the tax lien holder of the property in question.
+- Tax lien certificate auctions in which prospective buyers place bids on tax lien certificates.
+These are certificates that represent a claim, or partial claim, on a property for the sum of unpaid taxes.
+The winning bidder becomes the property’s new lien holder.

 - Timeshare transactions -- offers to buy, sell, or rent rights to the periodic se of a property.
 A timeshare is real estate that is jointly owned by people who share the right to use the property and take turns using it.